coderigo/docker-monash/README.md

 - [FIT3143 - Parallel computing](http://www.monash.edu.au/pubs/handbooks/units/FIT3143.html); and
 - [FIT5139 - Advanced distributed and parallel systems](http://www.monash.edu.au/pubs/handbooks/units/FIT5139.html).

+It also was presented and made available at the [MLBootcamp](http://mlbootcamp.org/) in August 2015.

 The slides are in the [docker-preso](docker-preso) directory and the examples are in the [docker-examples](docker-examples) directory.

 Browse around there for more info.